evmos/evmos/docs/users/basics/gas.md

 Validators for Cosmos SDK-based chains can specify their `min-gas-prices` that they will enforce when selecting transactions to include in blocks.
 Thus, transactions with insufficient fees will encounter delays or fail outright.

-At the beginning of each block, fees from the previous block are [allocated to validators and delegators](https://docs.cosmos.network/main/modules/distribution), and they can be withdrawn and spent.
+At the beginning of each block, fees from the previous block are [allocated to validators and delegators](https://docs.cosmos.network/main/modules/distribution), after which they can be withdrawn and spent.

 ### How are Fees Handled on Ethereum?